Role: Social Media Coordinator

 New social platforms

 Check out some of the visuals that I created during my time as social media coordinator for PAUSE below.

-If you want to see examples of posts (including captions) you can check out this document (please note that I did not make all of the visuals in the document).
+If you want to see examples of posts (including captions) you can check out this document (please note that while I wrote the captions in this document, not all of the visuals in it were made by me).

 During my time with PAUSE, I took on the initiative of creating PAUSE's first ever emailed monthly newsletters.
 We were able to generate a subscriber base of over 110 students within just a few months!
 Topics of the newsletters consisted of upcoming events, PAUSE's updates, and fun facts/research findings.

 You can find links to the email campaigns that I sent out below:

 Due to the pandemic, many students struggled to find ways to connect with other students and make friends, something that would normally be a large part of the university experience if they were attending classes in person.
 I saw this as an opportunity to expand PAUSE's presence and created a Discord server not only for psychology students but also for any other student at UTM.

 With Discord also being a very popular and emerging platform among students at the time, coupled with the need to make friends, the launch was very successful.
 The nature of the platform also allowed for extensive discussion and paved the way for many meaningful connections and friendships.

 Scroll down to get a tour of the server and its benefits!